foundata/guidelines/containerfile-style-guide.md

 - Follow the [shell scripting style guide](./shell-scripting-style-guide.md) for non-trivial shell code executed during a build or used as an entrypoint.

+**You MAY:**

+- Retain the conventional `Dockerfile` filename in an inherited repository when renaming it would cause disproportionate disruption.
+- Use a dedicated filename such as `Containerfile.integration` for a genuinely different build purpose.

 **You MUST NOT:**

 - Add a `# syntax=...` directive that requires Docker BuildKit.
 - Generate a Containerfile dynamically when ordinary build arguments or separate explicit Containerfiles express the variants clearly.
 - Hide release behavior in undocumented wrapper scripts.

-Use a dedicated filename such as `Containerfile.integration` for a genuinely different build purpose.
-Do not create suffix variants for differences that belong in runtime configuration.
+- Create Containerfile suffix variants for differences that belong in runtime configuration.